MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     }
     ```

+    > [!TIP]
-    Note: If you're following along by updating the CoreBot sample code you will notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists.
+    > If you're following along by updating the CoreBot sample code, you will notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists.

 5. Instruct the adapter to use the middleware code that was added to the `ConfigureServices()` method.
 You do this in `AdapterWithErrorHandler.cs` with the parameter TelemetryInitializerMiddleware telemetryInitializerMiddleware in the constructor's parameter list, and the `Use(telemetryInitializerMiddleware);` statement in the constructor as shown here: